slakkenhuis/stilish/PROPOSAL.md

 -   Each workspace may have *managed* and *unmanaged* windows.
 The former category consists of those windows which are attached to a tiling tree and which obey its rules.
-Those in the latter category behave as much as possible as if `stilish` weren't running at all: they are floating and can be minimised and maximised.
+Those in the latter category behave as much as possible as if `versatiler` weren't running at all: they are floating and can be minimised and maximised.

 -   To keep a clear distinction, managed windows are always stacked lower than